 Course Enrollment Information

 On a space available basis, the Undergraduate Program Office enrolls Haas majors first in Business courses, regardless of wait list position, followed by non-Haas students starting from the beginning of the wait list.
+If a student is wait listed for a Business class, then we strongly advise a back-up course.
 Priority for enrollment in undergraduate Business courses is as follows:

-- All other eligible undergraduates on the wait lists (generally juniors
+o All other eligible undergraduates on the wait lists (Seniors first, then Juniors)

-- Eligible Concurrent Enrollment and cross registration students
+o Eligible Concurrent Enrollment & Cross Registration students

 The Undergraduate Program Office recommends that non-Haas students wait list themselves during Phase I. When the Adjustment Period starts each semester, non-majors will be moved off the wait lists on a space available basis.

-The Undergraduate Program finalizes enrollment on Friday of the third week of classes.
-We over-enroll our classes to allow for attrition.
-Students should check their enrollment in business classes on CalCentral on Saturday.
+The Undergraduate Program finalizes enrollment on Friday of the fourth week of classes.
+Students should check their enrollment in business classes on CalCentral on Friday by 11:59pm.
 If they have not been enrolled in a course by that time, they should NOT continue to attend as they will not be added to the class.

-Professors and GSI’s CANNOT enroll students in Business Administration courses.
+Professors and GSIs CANNOT enroll students in Business Administration/UGBA courses.